Renwar-P/cryptalk/README.md

 Testing the pythonchecker.com came back with good results.
 Testing the base.html file came back 100% no errors.
 Testing the other python files came back with minor errors such as "whitespaces around operators" and "add two empty lines in front of function".
 Nothing that effects functionality.

-Testing with <https://jigsaw.w3.org/css-validator/> shown no errors on CSS:
+Testing with <https://jigsaw.w3.org/css-validator/> show no errors in CSS:

 ![Validator testing](static/images-readme/css-validator.png)